 It’s such an easy recipe!
 So much easier than making enchiladas.
-Simply layer shredded baked chicken breast, chile peppers, enchilada sauce, and grated cheddar.
+You simply mix together shredded baked chicken breast, chile peppers, enchilada sauce, and grated cheddar.

 A good keto substitute for enchiladas

-This enchilada casserole isn’t just healthier – it’s also a lot less work than traditional enchiladas!
+This enchilada casserole isn’t just lower in carbs – it’s also a lot less work than traditional enchiladas.

 She used to invite us for dinner once in a while, and almost always, she made chicken enchiladas.
 They were so incredibly good!
 The seasoning was out of this world, the chicken tender and flavorful, the cheese sharp and bubbly.
 My kids loved it too, even the Picky Eater.

 These days I eat a low carb diet, but I suspect that if we were still her neighbors, I would have made an exception for those amazing enchiladas!

 Since those enchiladas are no longer part of our life, I do find that this recipe is a good substitute.
 And you know what?
 The Picky Eater likes it too. 😀

 Of course!
 In fact, if you use a store-bought sauce and shredded rotisserie chicken, this recipe becomes ridiculously easy and super quick.
 Just make sure that you’re OK with the sauce ingredients and with its carb count.